The Go toolchain has the vet

 It’s the middle of the night and I need to add a new column.
 I quickly change the query to:

-db.Exec("insert into table (c1, c2, c3, c4, c5) values ($1, $2, $3, $4)", p1, p2, p3, p4, p5).
+db.Exec("insert into table (c1, c2, c3, c4, c5) values ($1, $2, $3, $4)", p1, p2, p3, p4, p5)

-It seems like things are fine, but I have just missed a $5.
+.
 This bugged me so much that I wanted to write a vet analyzer for this to detect patterns like these and flag them.

 There are other semantic checks we can apply like matching the number of positional args with the number of params passed and so on.
 But in this post, we will just focus on the most basic check of verifying whether a sql query is syntactically correct or not.